 Which Animals Sleep the Most Per Day?

-You might think that the sloth sleeps the most out of every animal.
+People might think that the sloth sleeps the most out of every animal.
 But just because they’re slow doesn’t mean they sleep more than other species.
 While sloths do get around 14 hours of sleep on average each day, this is about the same amount of sleep that the average dog gets.

 Here are the animals that sleep the longest per day: